-John J. Harvey takes irregular but frequent free public trips, sponsored by the owners, in New York harbor.
-In addition, her magnificent harbor displays are frequent in warm weather attract crowds and draw cheers along the riverbank.
+John J. Harvey takes irregular but frequent free trips, sponsored by the owners, in New York Harbor.
+Her magnificent harbor displays in warm weather attract crowds and draw cheers along the riverbank.